ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/SQLR_Instructions.md

 The first step we need to do is import the raw datasets into the SQL Server.
 In this solution we will use a PowerShell window to import the raw datasets into SQL Server.

 1. Click on the windows key on your keyboard.
-Type the words `PowerShell` and open the Windows PowerShell.
+Type the words `PowerShell`.
+Right click on Windows Powershell to and select `Run as administrator` to open the PowerShell window.

 2. In the Powershell command window, type the following command: